trixi-framework/talk-2022-juliacon_toolchain/README.md

 to take a different final time, e.g., the final time for the video in [media](media/) is 2.25.

-To reproduce the ParaView visualization first open ParaView (after [downloading and installing](https://www.paraview.org/download/) it if necessary).
+To reproduce the ParaView visualization, first open ParaView (after [downloading and installing](https://www.paraview.org/download/) it if necessary).
 Then load the ParaView state by clicking through `File -> Load State` and open `supersonic_cylinder_state.pvsm.pvsm`.